Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Choose Your Vehicle Wisely

-If traveling south to Silverton, Colorado, prepare for the Million Dollar Highway.
-Past Ouray, you’ll experience hairpin turns through the high country as you wind along a cliff’s edge.
-While the shoulder is quite wide, most of the road is unprotected by guardrails.
+If traveling south to Silverton, prepare for the Million Dollar Highway.
+Past Ouray, you’ll experience hairpin turns through the high country.
+While the roadway is reasonably wide and well maintained, most of it is unprotected by guardrails.

 The views of Colorado’s rugged mountains are breathtaking, but drivers must stay alert.
-Leave the picture-taking to whoever is in the passenger seat!
+Leave the picture-taking to whoever is in the passenger seat, or take advantage of the many pull-off areas.
+Especially in the winter, all-wheel or 4-wheel drive is highly recommended when traveling between these Colorado destinations.

 Be Mindful of Limited Cellular Service and WiFi